HD logo on light background

 The company launched its vaunted wine collection in 2012.
-It has since grown to include 13 different varietals, including an array of whites and reds, a sparkling white, and reserve and dessert wines — with the grape harvest coming from the bountiful soil of Oregon.
+It has since grown to include 13 different varietals, including an array of whites and reds, a sparkling white, and a reserve wine — with much of the grape harvest coming from the bountiful soil of Oregon.

 “We work closely with vintners and work with fruit from the entire state of Oregon — to really highlight the varietals," says Ellen Sorenson, merchandise manager at Harry & David.